 Many municipalities cross county lines.
 In Alamance County, most of the municipalities of Burlington, Gibsonville, and Mebane are in Alamance County, but some of their municipal boundaries cross into Guilford or Orange counties, respectively.

 Because the smallest level of election administration is the county level in North Carolina, municipal results are collected by county.
-How this came about legally is too convoluted to explain here, but the bottom line is that because results are collected, and determination of eligibility to vote is acquired and verified, by precinct (and is based on precinct residency), only the office of the county in which you live has the means with which to legally verify your residency and registration.
+How this came about historically is too convoluted to explain in detail here, but the short version is that because determination of eligibility to vote is acquired and verified through a registration system (originally paper and later electronic) based on precincts and divided by county, associated law has developed such that only the office of the county in which you live has the means with which to legally verify your residency and registration for the purpose of voting.

 Hence, all voting related actions you take must be done with the office of the county you reside in, including casting a ballot, because a county you do not live in has no legal means with which to validate your eligibility to vote.

 Eligibility to vote in a municipality is based on the incorporated boundaries of said municipality.
-Street addresses are based on a separate system designed for mail delivery, not municipal boundaries, therefore you can have an address listed as being in a city without actually living in the municipality.
-In fact, you can have two postal addresses, each in a different city, that correspond to the same property, however you only actually live within the boundaries of one of those cities.
+Postal addresses are based on a separate system designed for mail delivery, not municipal boundaries, therefore you can have an address listed as being in a city without actually living in the municipality.

-For example, most people living in the municipality of Swepsonville actually have a Graham, NC address.
+For example, most people living in the municipality of Swepsonville actually have a Graham, NC address, as the postal version of ‘Graham’ extends well into the Swepsonville municipality, and is served by the Graham Post Office.
 But if they were to vote in a municipal election, they would receive a Swepsonville ballot, not a Graham one, because they don’t actually live within the municipal boundaries of Graham, they live in Swepsonville, a separate municipality.

 Often, people will tell you that the way to know if you actually live in a municipality or not is that if you pay taxes to the city, you live in the municipality, and if you don’t, then you don’t.
 What people fail to mention when using that explanation is that by ‘taxes’ they mean property taxes.
-Utilities and trash payments include taxes, but are payments for services rendered by the city, not taxes themselves.
+Utilities, trash payments, and (in certain areas) certain types of purchases include taxes that are paid to a municipality, but are part of payments for services rendered by the municipality, not taxes in and of themselves.
 You may pay Burlington utilities because they are the closest source of water to your residence, but not actually live in the Burlington municipality.

 When mentioning voting and property taxes, it is important to note that requiring someone to own property to vote in any election is illegal and unconstitutional at a Federal and State level.
 Paying property taxes to a city is just an indication that you do in fact live within the boundaries of the city, not a requirement for voting in a municipality.
 It is also possible to live in an apartment or rental property within the boundaries of Burlington, and you can vote if that is the case for you, but in that case you wouldn’t be paying property taxes.